Updated 25/05/2026

 The UC San Diego research demonstrates that women show heightened vulnerability to recognised dementia risk factors including hypertension, diabetes, and cardiovascular disease.
 This finding challenges the longstanding assumption that the female predominance in Alzheimer’s disease is simply attributable to women’s longer life expectancy.
 The study’s large sample size and longitudinal design enabled researchers to disentangle age effects from sex-specific biological and environmental mechanisms.

-Across multiple cardiovascular and metabolic risk factors, women demonstrated steeper increases in dementia risk relative to men with equivalent exposure levels.
+According to the UC San Diego study, across multiple cardiovascular and metabolic risk factors, women demonstrated steeper increases in dementia risk relative to men with equivalent exposure levels.
 This pattern suggests fundamental sex differences in how the brain responds to systemic physiological stress.
 The research aligns with The Lancet and PubMed literature highlighting sex-based variation in neurodegenerative disease pathways.

 Implications for clinical prevention and screening

-The findings suggest that current dementia prevention guidelines, which typically apply uniform thresholds for blood pressure control, glycaemic targets, and cardiovascular interventions across populations, may be suboptimal for women.
-If women’s brains are more sensitive to these risk factors, they may derive greater benefit from earlier and more aggressive risk factor modification.
+The UC San Diego findings suggest that current dementia prevention guidelines, which typically apply uniform thresholds for blood pressure control, glycaemic targets, and cardiovascular interventions across populations, may be suboptimal for women.
+The UC San Diego researchers note that if women’s brains are more sensitive to these risk factors, they may derive greater benefit from earlier and more aggressive risk factor modification.
 The World Health Organization and national dementia alliances are increasingly recognising sex and gender as critical variables in cognitive health strategy.

-Clinical teams caring for women at midlife and beyond may need to consider lower intervention thresholds and more frequent monitoring of traditional dementia risk factors.
 The UC San Diego team emphasises that tailored prevention represents a precision medicine approach grounded in fundamental biology, not arbitrary gender stereotyping.
 See our Clinical Updates section for emerging guidelines on dementia prevention in women.

 Mechanistic pathways and future research directions